patrickbucher/docs/weinberg/how-software-is-built.md

 Pattern 1 organization often produce a lot of redundant tooling, because programmers are not aware of colleagues facing the same issues.

-In pattern 2, measures to "improve efficiency" often work against aggregation by the means of centralization.
+In pattern 2, measures to “improve efficiency” often work against aggregation by the means of centralization.

 Evaluating different alternatives before bying a software is also aggregation.
 This process is often seen in pattern 3.

 Aggregating is like shooting with a shotgun; feedback control is like shooting with a rifle.
-Cybernetics is the "science of aiming".
+Cybernetics is the “science of aiming“.
 In pattern 1, a cybernetic model starts with the idea of a system to be controlled:

 - inputs